estuary/flow/site/docs/concepts/derivations.md

 ## Specification

-Derivations are specified as a regular collection which has an additional `derivation` stanza:
+A derivation is specified as a regular collection with an additional `derivation` stanza:

 ```yaml
 collections: